Juan-Jones/earnonlinemoney/content/blog/make-money-on-youtube.md

 Once you meet these criteria, you can apply for YPP through the YouTube Studio.

-## Ad Revenue
+## Google Ad Revenue

-One of the most well-known monetization strategies is through ad revenue.
+One of the most well-known [google ad monetization strategies]({{< relref "google-adsense-monetization" >}}) is through ad revenue.
 Ads are displayed before, during, or after your videos, and you earn a portion of the revenue generated from these ads.
 The amount you earn from ads depends on several factors, including the number of views, the type of ads, and your audience demographics.

 ### Types of Ads